What does a Graduate Assistant do?

 Qualifications

-- Currently enrolled in a graduate program.
+- Currently enrolled in a graduate program at the university.

 - Excellent communication and interpersonal skills.